Making the holiday season special for loved ones in long-term care facilities

 Goyer says whether your loved one lives with you or is in a nursing facility it’s important to acknowledge that it’s different and try to increase frequency of contact.

-“If your loved one is living with you then you can ask others to have more contact with them and ask friends and family to send them greeting cards or come and do a window visit.”
+“If your loved one is living with you then you can ask others to have more contact with them and ask friends and family to send them greeting cards or come and do a window visit,” Goyer said.

 On Monday, Eyewitness News found Edna Maldonado making a window visit to her friend at River Street Manor in Wilkes-Barre.